Wet surface air coolers

-Alfa Laval Niagara Wet Surface Air Coolers (WSAC®) are custom built, closed-loop cooling and condensing systems that combine high performance, low operating costs, compact size and reliable operation.
-Renowned for their robust design and high efficiency, Alfa Laval Niagara WSACs are used in a large number of demanding industries.
+Alfa Laval Wet Surface Air Coolers (WSAC®) are custom built, closed-loop cooling and condensing systems that combine high performance, low operating costs, compact size and reliable operation.
+Renowned for their robust design and high efficiency, Alfa Laval WSACs are used in a large number of demanding industries.
 Their low water consumption and high cooling capacity have made them a popular choice in applications where low temperatures are required for process improvements.

 - Lowest possible process fluid outlet temperature thanks to evaporative cooling